penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/defender-security/readme.txt

 [youtube https://www.youtube.com/watch?v=w9pfRCuT36Q]

 ### Firewall and IP Manager
-Keep your site safe with Defender’s IP manager.
+Keep your site safe with Defender’s IP manager and firewall.
 Manually block specific IPs, import a list of banned IPs and set automated timed and permanent lockouts.
-Defender makes it easy to block and unblock specific locations quickly.
+Defender makes it easy to block and unblock specific locations quickly thanks to its advanced firewall (WAF).

 ### Login Protection